britram/anti-pervasive/draft-barnes-pervasive-problem-00.md

 * Direct acquisition of bulk data and metadata from service providers {{dir1}}{{dir2}}.
 For example, the NSA PRISM program provides the agency with access to many types of user data (e.g., email, chat, VoIP).

 * Use of implants (covert modifications or malware) to undermine security and anonymity features {{dec2}}{{TOR1}}{{TOR2}}.
 For example, NSA appears to use the QUANTUM man-in-the-middle system to direct users to a FOXACID server, which delivers an implant that makes the TOR anonymity service less effective.
 The BULLRUN program mentioned above includes the addition of covert modifications to software as one means to undermine encryption.
+There is also some suspicion that NSA modifications to the DUAL\_EC\_DRBG random number generator were made to ensure that keys generated using that generator could be predicted by NSA.

 We use the term "pervasive attack" to collectively describe these operations.
 The term "pervasive" is used because the attacks are designed to gather as much data as possible and to apply selective analysis on targets after the fact.
 This means that all, or nearly all, Internet communications are targets for these attacks.
 To achieve this scale, the attacks are physically pervasive; they affect a large number of Internet communications.
 They are pervasive in content, consuming and exploiting any information revealed by the protocol.
 And they are pervasive in technology, exploiting many different vulnerabilities in many different protocols.